SueBee21/easy-readme/test/README.md

 # easy readme

   ## Description

-application to generate a readme file
+  This application will generate a readme file dynamically.

   ## Table of Contents